 Tourism has emerged as a significant economic pillar in Ladysmith due primarily to the community's stunning West Coast location, waterfront recreation, trails and boutique-style shopping experience.
 This sector will continue to expand significantly due to the development of new marina amenities.
-Since the opening of the LMS Welcome Centre, the Ladysmith Maritime Society has reported a solid increase in marine tourists - and over a 100% increase in visitor nights since 2010 - demonstrating the increased potential of the waterfront areas to host visitors.
+In 2015 the Ladysmith Maritime Society reported 2090 visitor nights and \$540,000 in visitor spending in the community, which is a 158% increase since the opening of the LMS Welcome Centre in 2011.